No Burning Allowed

 What is so bad about burning?

 Burning leaves, brush and other vegetation produces smoke.
 Smoke contains a number of hazardous air pollutants, which increase levels of ozone and fine particle pollution.
 These pollutants cause health effects ranging from allergies to cancer.

 Only recreational fires are allowed in Hamilton County during the seasonal ban.

 - a cooking fire or campfire, using seasoned firewood

 - occurs in designated areas or on private property for cooking, pleasure, or ceremonial purposes

-Ceremonial fires in the city of Chattanooga must have a permit from the Chattanooga Fire Department.
-Call 423.697.1450 one week in advance.
+Ceremonial fires in the city of Chattanooga must have a permit from the Chattanooga Fire Marshal’s Department.
+Call 423.697.1450 one week in advance to allow time for an inspection.
 Please give advance notification to your local fire department if you do not reside in the city.

 The burning of garbage, trash, treated lumber, paper and cardboard is not legal at any time.

 What happens if I burn during the ban?